nkchenjx/jcfit/Readme.txt

 Fit_LM_num will automatically calculate the gradient numerically for any given function.

-by Jixin Chen @ Ohio University 2021
+by Jixin Chen @ Ohio University, Department of Chemistry and Biochemistry 2021